How to TNR

 Have you found a litter of stray kittens?
 Did a feral cat move onto your property?
 Are you overrun with outdoor cats and don't know what to do?
 This website will guide you through the process of how to help these cats.

 IMPORTANT: We do not lend traps in the fall/winter months when the weather gets below freezing.
 This is to ensure the safety of the cats who are caught in the traps.
-This section will be updated with the date we will stop lending traps.
-Please be advised that this will likely be in early to mid November 2024.
+This is effective as of November 2024.

 STEP 1.
 Watch this video to learn the general process of TNR-ing feral cats.